MonicaTentu/sagemaker-pipeline/README.md

-## CICD Pipeline for Training Custom Models with Amazon SageMaker
+## CICD Pipeline for Training and Deploying Machine Learning Models with Amazon SageMaker

 ![Design Overview](./images/sagemaker-pipeline.png)

 ### Project Summary

-The aim of this project is to present a minimum viable machine learning pipeline which continuously builds a docker image of any custom Machine Learning/Deep Learning model in python and invokes a SageMaker job to train it.
+The aim of this project is to present a minimum viable machine learning pipeline for training and hosting a custom Machine Learning/Deep Learning model in python with a REST endpoint exposed for inference.
+This pipeline continuously builds training and inference docker image for your custom model and then invokes a SageMaker job to train it and after training deploys an SageMaker enpoint for inferece.
 The pipeline resources can be provisioned in AWS by creating a CloudFormation stack from the template provided here: [*template/sagemaker-pipeline.yaml*](https://github.com/MustafaWaheed91/sagemaker-pipeline/blob/master/template/sagemaker-pipeline.yaml)

 The pipeline is executed whenever
 * A new commit is pushed to the Github repository branch you specify in the CloudFormation template
 * A data or config objects are created or updated in the training input bucket under the S3 key */input*

 **Note**: This pipeline consumes code in the github repository branch that is laid out as a python package with a setup.py file in the root of the repository along with the module folder.